maxjhop/VigenereVisualization/README.md

 # Vigenere Visualization Tool
-Authors: Joshua Fawcett, Max Hopkins, Meghan Riehl, Yuyao Zhuge
+####Authors: Joshua Fawcett, Max Hopkins, Meghan Riehl, Yuyao Zhuge

-1.This system is designed to allow teachers/professors to pedagogically visualize the steps and results of encrypting and decrypting using the Vigenere cipher.
+1. This system is designed to allow teachers/professors to pedagogically visualize the steps and results of encrypting and decrypting using the Vigenere cipher.
 Some strategies that we used to increase the effectiveness of this system as a teaching tool:
-    - `Controlling the pace at which the visualization runs`
+    - Controlling the pace at which the visualization runs
-    - `Being able to start, stop, and step through the visualization`
+    - Being able to start, stop, and step through the visualization
-    - `Allowing users to provide input to the algorithm`
+    - Allowing users to provide input to the algorithm
-    - `Rewind capabilites`
+    - Rewind capabilites
-    - `Hypertext explanations of the display in the form of colored rectangles over the letters of interest.`
+    - Hypertext explanations of the display in the form of colored rectangles over the letters of interest

+2. The implementation for this system started on and 5/18/21 finished on 5/30/21.

+3. This system was created as the final submission for Project 2 in CIS 422, Spring 2021, with Professor Anthony Hornof.

+4. To run the system, simply navigate to the `executable` folder and run `VigenereVisualization.exe`.
+This will start the program.

+5. This project was programmed in Python 3.9.5 using pygame 2.0.1

+6.